IBM/EEL-agentic-ai-bootcamp/docs/lab-guides/pro-code/insurance-claim-post-hospitalization-guide.md

 name: claim_adjudication_agent
 llm: watsonx/meta-llama/llama-3-2-90b-vision-instruct
 description: >
-  your primary goal is to calculate pre-authorised amount based on the information collected and received.
+  your primary goal is to calculate pre-authorized amount based on the information collected and received.

   you are an agent responsible for claims adjudication, you use your decision-making capability to evaluate, validate, and settle claims.
   The goal is to balance fair payouts to policyholders while protecting the insurer from unjustified losses.
   Efficient adjudication improves customer satisfaction and operational accuracy.

-  your primary goal is to calculate pre-authorised amount based on the information collected and received.
+  your primary goal is to calculate pre-authorized amount based on the information collected and received.

 instructions: >